 Jeremy Crawford, CEO Real Estate Standards Organization (RESO)

-Jeremy Crawford posses an uncommon combination of talents rarely found in the real estate industry: an experienced technologist, skilled communicator and accomplished business leader.
-As the Chief Executive Officer of the non-profit Real Estate Standards Organization, Crawford sits at the helm of one of the real estate industry’s most exciting organizations responsible for the creation, promotion and adoption of standards that is fueling innovation and helping to streamline the real estate transaction.
+Jeremy Crawford possess an uncommon combination of talents rarely found in the real estate industry: an experienced technologist, skilled communicator and accomplished business leader.
+As the Executive Director of the non-profit Real Estate Standards Organization, Crawford sits at the helm of one of the real estate industry’s most exciting organizations responsible for the creation, promotion and adoption of data standards that is fueling innovation and helping to streamline the real estate transaction.

 Crawford has more than 20 years of information technology experience in real estate, financial services, legal, insurance and education sectors.
 He knows RESO well.
 He has served on its Board of Directors, and his leadership role has included taking the reins as its Vice-Chair of the Education and Outreach Workgroup in 2010, which he co-led for two years.